haanmo/StreamSum_Stripe/README.md

 2) 127.0.0.1/transfer
     1) Transfer funds from aStripe account to other Connected Stripe accounts.
+    2) Assumption: Admin token will be given in the header.
+    3) A temporal admin key is stored in the private.pem file.

 #### 3. Temporal APIs for testing purposes
 1) 127.0.0.1/purchaseTest